 You could almost hear the brakes screech as everything comes to an abrupt halt and the kingdom momentum is dead in the water.

 At this point the people are totally confused.
 Since they were kids they had heard about how the Messiah/King would show up someday and He would be immortal in a sense.
 They had been taught about how God had promised David way back in the day that his kingdom would have no end.

 No, the King was not supposed to die.
 And the King was definitely not supposed to die by crucifixion.
 He was supposed to come and make life better.

 This did not fit the narrative.
 In their minds, this wasn’t how it was supposed to play out.
 And they were crushed.

 But you and I know that it was part of the narrative.
 Since we have the benefit of hindsight, we understand that it was part of the plan from the beginning that the King die in our place, for our sins.
 It was by dying for us, as a substitute, that He would give us life and make our lives eternally better.

 This was part of God’s plan.
 Just add the miracle of the resurrection and the crucifixion of the King would not be as tragic and hopeless as it seemed.

 But they couldn’t see it.
 Not yet.

-It is scary when you are in the middle of something confusing that doesn’t fit into the narrative that you imagined for your life.
-Maybe the loss of a job, a forced move, or some unforeseen setback.
+It is scary when you are in the middle of something that doesn’t fit into the narrative that you imagined for your life.
+Maybe the loss of a job, a forced move, betrayal by a close friend, or some unforeseen setback.
 It seems so final, like everything is lost.

 But that’s when we need to hang on and trust that God has a plan.
 Death and destruction will not get the last word.
 God will always keep His promises.